This Trip is only open to my FRIENDS and FRIENDS OF FRIENDS and FOLLOWERS on Facebook and Instagram.

 Day Thirteen: A morning spent visiting the mystical Lamayuru Gompa a lost Shangri La set amongst impossibly steep scree slopes and one of the last Buddhist settlements before you pass into the predominately Islamic region of Kashmir.
 Our afternoon drive back to Leh will take in a visit to Mulbekh and its imposing rock carving of the future Buddha.
 Time and weather permitting you will also visit the Basgo Gompa set amongst fields of golden barley.

-Day Eighteen and Nineteen: You depart to the Nebru Region set between two spectacular river valleys and their scenic confluence.
+Day Nineteen and Day Twenty: You depart to the Nebru Region set between two spectacular river valleys and their scenic confluence.
 On your way there you will cross the Khardung La Pass( 5602m)- arguably the highest motorable passage on earth.
 You will stay overnight in the charming village of Hundar.

 Other highlights will be a visit to the Diskit Gompa, the most important in the region.
 A visit to the sand dunes between Diskit and Hundar that look like they have been transplanted from the Sahara.
 Here you will ride two-humped Bactrian camels on a scenic ride in this mini desert.
 A visit to the village of Turtok surrounded by glorious fields of ripening apricots and also a trip to the sulphurous hot springs before the small town of Panamik.

-Day Twenty: Drive back to Leh where you will spend the last evening of your tour.
+Day Twenty One: Drive back to Leh where you will spend the last evening of your tour.

-Day Twenty One: Finish of the Tour.
-If you want us to book you an internal flight to Delhi or any other destination please do not hesitate to contact us.
-Please note, this is NOT included in the price of the tour.
+Finish of the Tour.
+If you want me to book you an internal flight to Delhi or any other destination please do not hesitate to contact me.
+Please note, this is NOT included in the price of the trip.

 Clive was born in Cornwall in the UK and raised in London.
 In his early thirties he trained as a photojournalist at the ‘London College of Printing’.
 He has over thirty years of experience traveling around Asia photographing the people, landscapes and the wildlife of the Indian sub-continent.This will be his fourth time visiting and documenting the Ladakhi region and he has covered every blade of grass included in this itinerary.
 He is a pragmatic and objective conservationist who believes that to save the world’s natural wonders you must first give the local people that surround it a vested economic reason to protect it.
 His articles and photographs have appeared in the following UK publications: the Guardian, the Independent on Sunday, the Daily Express, the Evening Standard, the Observer, Focus Magazine, Geographical Magazine, Travel Africa Magazine, BBC Wildlife, the New Statesman as well as numerous publications worldwide.